MAME

-MAME (formerly an acronym of Multiple Arcade Machine Emulator) is a free and open-source emulator designed to recreate the hardware of arcade game systems in software on modern personal computers and other platforms.
-Its intention is to preserve gaming history by preventing vintage games from being lost or forgotten.
-It does this by emulating the inner workings of the emulated arcade machines; the ability to actually play the games is considered "a nice side effect".
+MAME (formerly an acronym of Multiple Arcade Machine Emulator) is a free and open-source emulator designed to emulate the hardware of arcade games, later expanded to include video game consoles, old computers and other systems in software on modern personal computers and other platforms.
+Its intention is to preserve gaming history by preventing vintage video games from being lost or forgotten.
+It does this by emulating the inner workings of the emulated machines; the ability to actually play the video games is considered "a nice side effect".
 Joystiq has listed MAME as an application that every Windows and Mac gamer should have.

 The first public MAME release was by Nicola Salmoria on 5 February 1997.
 It now supports over 7,000 unique games and 10,000 actual ROM image sets, though not all of the games are playable.
 MESS, an emulator for many video game consoles and computer systems, based on the MAME core, was integrated into MAME in 2015.

 History and overview

 The MAME project was started by Italian programmer Nicola Salmoria.
-It began as a project called Multi-Pac, intended to preserve games in the Pac-Man family, but the name was changed as more games were added to its framework.
+It began as a project called Multi-Pac, intended to preserve video games in the Pac-Man family, but the name was changed as more games were added to its framework.
 The first MAME version was released in 1996.
 In April 1997, Salmoria stepped down for his national service commitments, handing stewardship of the project to fellow Italian Mirko Buffoni for half a year.
 In May 2003, David Haywood took over as project coordinator; and from April 2005 to April 2011, the project was coordinated by Aaron Giles; then Angelo Salese stepped in as the coordinator; and in 2012, Miodrag Milanovic took over.
 The project is supported by hundreds of developers around the world and thousands of outside contributors.

-At first, MAME was developed exclusively for MS-DOS, but was soon ported to Unix-like systems (X/MAME), Macintosh (MacMAME and later MAME OS X) and Windows (MAME32).
+At first, MAME was developed exclusively for MS-DOS, but it was soon ported to Unix-like systems (X/MAME), Macintosh (MacMAME and later MAME OS X) and Windows (MAME32).
 Since 24 May 2001, with version 0.37b15, MAME's main development has occurred on the Windows platform, and most other platforms are supported through the SDLMAME project, which was integrated into the main development source tree in 2006.
-MAME has also been ported to other computers, game consoles, mobile phones and PDAs, and at one point even to digital cameras.
+MAME has also been ported to other computers, game consoles, mobile phones and PDAs and, at one point, even to digital cameras.
 In 2012, Google ported MAME to Native Client, which allows MAME to run inside Chrome.